Wild weather: Water rescues in South, heavy snow in Midwest

-Storms bringing intense rains to the Deep South and heavy snow in the Upper Midwest are making a mess of things all over.

-The powerful winter storm that’s prompting blizzard warnings Friday across much of the Dakotas and part of Minnesota is blamed for at least three fatal crashes.
+A powerful winter storm that brought blizzard warnings Friday across the Upper Midwest was blamed for at least three fatal crashes while flash flooding from rains in the South swept away cars and forced dozens of water rescues.

-Authorities in Minnesota say a 47-year-old woman on a bus was killed and nine others were injured when the bus collided with an SUV on Thursday.

-Another storm is causing flood watches and warnings for much of the South from Louisiana into southwest Virginia.
+In northern New England, a mix of snow, sleet, freezing rain and rain added up to make for dangerous driving Friday for post-holiday travelers.
+Up to 4 inches (10 centimeters) of snow was possible in the western mountains of Maine.

+Much of the Dakotas and part of Minnesota were under a blizzard warning after many areas got a foot (30 centimeters) of snow or more Thursday.

 Most Read Nation & World Stories